harmalh/aws-mermaid-icons/README.md

 This pack is designed to be hosted on GitHub for easy CDN access:

-1. Create a new repository: `aws-mermaid-icons`
+1. Create a new repository: `aws-mermaid-icons-with-background`
-2. Copy `custom-pack/` contents to repository root
+2. Copy contents to repository root
 3. Update README with your GitHub username
 4. Use raw GitHub URLs for loading icons